top of page

 Q: Can I bring my significant other?

 If your significant other is an artist/researcher etc, you are welcome to apply together to both participate in the residency.
-Hosting non-participating significant others isn’t something that we do.
+Hosting non-participating significant others isn’t something that we do (except in the case of family residencies when a partner may be helping with childcare and the like).

 Q: I have specific needs or preferences such as a very firm mattress, a bathtub, ADA lodging, fragrance-free laundry, a preference for less stairs, are these things possible?

 A: Most of the things on that list are possible!
-Please use question 4 of the application to notate anything that you’d foresee needing (you can write in anything on the “other” line).
+Please use the question of the application about “Facilities/resources/needs” to notate anything that you’d foresee needing (you can write in anything on the “other” line).

 Q: What percentage of applications are accepted and can I get feedback on my application?

-A: About 15% of applications are currently accepted.
+A: About 15% of applications were accepted during the last application round.
 Because we have limited staff capacity for this program we are not able to offer feedback on applications.

 Q: What are the COVID-19 policies and procedures?

 A: All residents must be vaccinated or have a medical exemption.
-Residents will be asked to be tested the day before coming to the residency or when they arrive in Providence if traveling.
+Residents will be asked to test the day of arrival before our first meal together.
+Residents must supply their own tests.

 APPLY HERE